-Located along 113th Street and Florida Road is the city’s newest park, Fishers AgriPark.
+Located along 113th Street and Florida Road is Fishers AgriPark.
 Fishers’ AgriPark is a unique park concept incorporating 33-acres dedicated to teaching visitors about farming practices and encourages visitors to learn about and participate in the process with hands-on experiences.

 woman and boy